-When not teaching you everything you know about parenting, comedian Jim Gaffigan donates to and supports the Bob Woodruff Foundation, which helps veterans and their families, Stand Up for Gus, which helps kids dealing with parental alienation, and St. Jude Children’s Research Hospital, which helps defeat childhood cancer (hopefully forever).
+When not teaching you everything you know about parenting, comedian Jim Gaffigan donates to and supports the Bob Woodruff Foundation, a charity which helps veterans and their families, Stand Up for Gus, which helps kids dealing with parental alienation, and St. Jude Children’s Research Hospital, which helps defeat childhood cancer (hopefully forever).

-Reggae musician and father of 6 Ziggy Marley started the U.R.G.E Foundation (and largely self-funds it through proceeds from concert tickets and other projects), which supports education, health, and the environment to improve children’s lives in Jamaica, Africa, and around the world.
+Reggae musician and father of 6 Ziggy Marley started the U.R.G.E Foundation (and largely self-funds it through proceeds from concert tickets and other projects), a charity which supports education, health, and the environment to improve children’s lives in Jamaica, Africa, and around the world.

 A $100 Donation Provides: Funding for a bunch of initiatives, currently an organic garden for the tiny green thumbs in waiting at a school in the Jamaican countryside.
 Donate here.

 Jeff Raider, who co-founded Warby Parker and Harry’s, has partnered with City Year. ”I am inspired by helping their AmeriCorps members (age 18-25) learn and grow by being mentors and role models to young people in their communities.”